zeddzorandder/fuzzy-couscous/README.md

 URGENT:
-Rework Listeners and Input handler, then finish polygons and then completely finish the animation system
+REWORK ENTITIES!!
+CLEAN AND REFACTOR EVERYTHING finish polygons and then completely finish the animation system

 DONE:
     added functionality to remove behaviors.
 You can remove the behavior either by the Id you generate/create or by the internal